Seteco/Somorrostro/Memory-Requirements.md

 Although `netdata` does all its calculations using `long double` (128 bit) arithmetics, it stores all values using a **custom-made 32-bit number**.

-This custom-made number can store in 29 bits values from `-167772150000000.0` to  `167772150000000.0` with a precision of 0.00001 (yes, it is a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags.
+This custom-made number can store in 29 bits values from `-167772150000000.0` to  `167772150000000.0` with a precision of 0.00001 (yes, it's a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags.

 This provides an extremely optimized memory footprint with just 0.0001% max accuracy loss.